 Agent Ross from Red Dead Redemption, who's hobbies include kidnapping people's families in order to force them to track down outlaws he should be tracking.

 C-Sec officer Harkin, although he is fired from the force by the second game.
-Anderson mentions that the only reason he lasted as long as he did because humanity wanted a presence in C-Sec and it would look bad if he were busted for one of his numerous crimes.
+Anderson mentions that the only reason he lasted as long as he did because humanity wanted a presence in C-Sec and it would look bad if he was busted for one of his numerous crimes.
 By the sequel, there are enough humans working in C-Sec that it was no longer a concern, so he was sacked.

 Captain Bailey is a deconstruction of this trope with a sympathetic POV.
 He's willing to take bribes from The Mafia... but only because it helps keep the peace and keeps his men alive.
 He authorizes rough interrogation of prisoners... but only because the crime rate in his district is awful and he feels the need to use extra force.
 He's also on Shepard's side for the most part and will bend the rules for him/her when he needs to.